How to Make the Best Scungilli Salad: Authentic Italian Recipe

 1 – Prepare the Dressing

-- Whisk lemon juice, olive oil, garlic, chili flakes, salt, and pepper in a small bowl.
+- Combine lemon juice, olive oil, crushed garlic, chili flakes, salt, and pepper in a bowl and whisk until everything is evenly blended.

 2 – Combine and Marinate